-WealthBridge is now offering Portfolio Management Services after registering with SEBI under the SEBI (Portfolio Manager) Regulations, 1993 vide Registration Number INP000005240 dated 20 August 2019.
+WealthBridge is now offering Portfolio Management Services after registering with SEBI under the SEBI (Portfolio Manager) Regulations, 1993 vide Registration Number INP000005240 from 25th September 2016.

 Under the Portfolio Management Services offered by WealthBridge, the funds of investors have been managed by Mr. Vivek Bhargava assisted by a team of professionals having good experience in various facets of equity markets such as Research, Fund Management and Consultancy.